 In June 2000, we entered into a Stipulation of Dismissal with Ormco.
 Ormco agreed for a period of at least two years not to pursue litigation with respect to these patents, except as set forth below.
 Further, Ormco agreed that it would not bring any patent action against us for at least a period of one year with respect to any as yet unissued patents.
 If Ormco were to bring such an action concerning as yet unissued patents after one year, the Stipulation of Dismissal would allow Ormco to include in such an action claims involving U.S. Patent Nos.
 5,447,432 and 5,683,243.
+In August 2001, Ormco notified us of the issuance of U.S. Patent No. 6,244,861 and offered a license for this patent.
 No assurance can be given that Ormco will not bring another action against us or, that if brought, it will not be successful.
 Should the suit be recommenced and should our technology be found to infringe, we would have to seek a license from Ormco, which license might not be available on commercially reasonable terms or at all.
 In that event, we could be subject to damages or an injunction which could materially adversely affect our business.
 It is possible that, depending on the scope of any new patents that are issued to Ormco, Ormco will bring another patent action after a period of one year has passed.